unchartedsoftware/grafer/docs/api/grafer-nodes-data.md

 | radius | number - *optional* | Radius of node. |

 ### `mappings`
-###### PointDataMappings - *optional*
+###### NodeDataMappings - *optional*

 Data [mappings](../guides/mappings.md) are used to compute data properties at runtime using information provided in the data array.
-The default mappings use property names specified in the PointData datatype.
+The default mappings use property names specified in the BasicNodeData datatype.
 See data property for explanations of properties mapped.

 ### `options`
 ###### { [key: string]: any } - *optional*